lingyingy9447/github-notes/README.md

 ### Github
 * Github is a web service where you can sign up and have an account.
-* Can do a lot of git and many other features on it.
+* Can do git and many other features on it.
 * Github manages the project through Git.

 ### Repo